Pairs Trading: Market-Neutral Alpha Generation

 • Merger/acquisition news: If one company gets acquired, correlation dies instantly.

-• Sector rotation: If entire sector crashes, your hedge might not work (both drop, but one drops harder).
+• Sector rotation: If entire sector crashes, your hedge will likely not work (both drop, but one drops harder).

 • Execution slippage: Illiquid pairs = wide spreads.
 You lose on entry and exit.